 Why “ADD” Persists

 Many people still use “ADD” out of habit or tradition.
-While it’s no longer a technical diagnosis, it serves as an informal way to describe what clinicians now call ADHD, Predominantly Inattentive Presentation.
-This keeps the dialogue open about experiences that many still relate to.
+While it is no longer a technical diagnosis, it serves as an informal way to describe what clinicians now call ADHD, Predominantly Inattentive Presentation.
+As a result, the term keeps the dialogue open about experiences that many still relate to.

 Core Traits of ADHD and ADD